kl1nton/0_Essential_Lists/1_Anesthetics_and_ITU.md

 - White Cell Count  < 4 x 10^3/mm **or** > 12 x 10^3/mm

 ## Causes of Acute Respiratory Distress Syndrome (ARDS)
-(Refactory hypoxia in appropriate clinical setting with bilateral diffuse pulmonary infiltrates and a PAWP < 18 mmHg and PaO2/FiO2 < 200)
+(Refractory hypoxia in appropriate clinical setting with bilateral diffuse pulmonary infiltrates and a PAWP < 18 mmHg and PaO2/FiO2 < 200)

 ### Direct (7)
 - Aspiration